Q. What is this service?

 Q. How much does it cost to ride?

-A. The cost for a one-way ride is $8 and $6 with an advance reservation.
+A. The cost for a one-way ride $6.00.
+Purchasing a ticket from the driver is $8.00.
 Special discounts are also proposed for senior citizens (65+), and persons with disabilities.
 To be eligible, an individual must show one of the following: a valid AAATA, DDOT, SMART, or State of Michigan Senior/Disability ID Card, or a valid disability ID from another transit agency with any valid government-issued photo ID card.

 Q. How is this service funded?